marcfrederick/terraform-provider-porkbun/README.md

 ## Related Projects

 Other existing Terraform providers for Porkbun support different subsets of the API.
-These providers rely on less feature-rich or custom API clients, making them harder to extend compared to implementing a new provider.
+Here are some of them:

 - [cullenmcdermott/porkbun](https://registry.terraform.io/providers/cullenmcdermott/porkbun)
   - `porkbun_dns_record` (Resource)